-Brenda Hillman’s tenth full-length poetry collection, Extra Hidden Life, among the Days, pushes the boundaries of poetic possibility.
+Brenda Hillman’s tenth full-length poetry collection, Extra Hidden Life, among the Days (Wesleyan University Press, 2018), pushes the boundaries of poetic possibility.
 Science, activism, elegy, and ode blend in an intimate, politically-conscious voice to create a flourishing poetic ecosystem.
 Hillman, a master poet, has received the 2014 Griffin Poetry Prize, the Northern California Book Award for Poetry, as well as the 2005 William Carlos Williams Prize for Poetry.
 Her work is fierce but loving, risk-taking and beautiful.
 This collection is no exception.

 The book is split into five sections: The Forests of Grief & Color, Near the Rim of the Ideal, Metaphor & Simile, Two Elegies, and Two Odes.
 It covers a wide-range of subject matter—nature, activism, the death of her father, and more—and includes photographs taken by Hillman herself, sometimes inserted directly into the middle of a poem.
 As visual representations of her poetic ideas, these photographs personalize and humanize the work.

 The great strength of Hillman’s poetry is her eclectic style.
 In Extra Hidden Life, among the Days, words like “quarks,” “leptons,” and “chemolithoautotrophs” have their rightful place, as do wonderful, surrealistic lines such as “The mind / god-labors / pumping itself green” (13).
 Hillman makes room for political tension: “the brendas were angry at the greed, angry / that the trees would die, had lost interest / in the posturing of the privileged” (19).
 Emotional tenderness also has a home in these poems: “four / kinds of forever / visit you today: / something, nothing, / everything & art” (26).